Linguistics

 - Show Graspable Cues Near Writing Tasks.
 Shoppers were 3x more likely to write their contact details for a loyalty program when the tabletop poster showed a vegetable peeler with the handle on the right, which primed the motor action of writing for right-handed shoppers (the majority of the population; Maille et al., 2020).

 - Insert Textures Near Buttons.
-Customers can imagine this bumpy texture, and they misattribute this ease of touching with a desire to touch
+Customers can imagine this bumpy texture, and they blame this imageability on their desire to touch.

 - Luangrath, A. W., Peck, J., Hedgcock, W., & Xu, Y. (2022).
 Observing product touch: The vicarious haptic effect in digital marketing and virtual reality.
 Journal of Marketing Research, 59(2), 306-326.